 Make Walks Comfortable

 Just because it’s cold outside doesn’t mean you should stop walking your dog, but it’s important to dress your dog appropriately so the walk is enjoyable for you both.
 In dry, cold weather, fleece vests, jackets or coats are comfortable, lightweight options that provide a lot of warmth.
 Quilted coats are thicker and very warm.
 Some dog jackets and vests are even designed so you can you use them as a harness by hooking your dog’s leash to a ring on the back.
+If you're using a jacket as a harness, make sure they fit well enough that your dog can't slip out if they put on the brakes.

 If you’ll be outside in the rain or snow, invest in some water-resistant protective clothing for your dog.
 Doggie raincoats or rain ponchos are good at keeping your dog dry, but may be too thin to provide enough warmth unless you add an additional layer underneath like a sweater.
 If you want to streamline your dog’s outerwear, you can find insulated dog jackets or coats with waterproof outer shell, which provide both warmth and protection from wet weather.

 For regions with heavy snowfall, you can even find full body doggie snowsuits that protect your dog from head to tail.
-If your dog has long ears or long hair on his or her head, consider using a snood.
+If your dog has long ears or long hair on its head, consider using a snood.
 Snoods are like fabric bags that slip over the dog’s head and ears, staying in place with elastic.
 They protect your dog’s long hair and ears from rain and snow.
 An added bonus: Snoods are also great for making mealtime neater by keeping your dog’s long ears out of the food bowl.
 Plus, they do look sleek and stylish.

 Keep Those Paws Dry

 Note that your dog’s front paws might be a different size from the back paws, so measure both!
 Booties can also be used in spring and summer when hiking or walking on hot pavement.
+Many dogs will not know how to walk with booties on immediately, so some training and acclimatization may be needed before their first trip out.

 Create Cozy Spaces